 If you're unable to receive calls after connecting a specific piece of equipment - you have identified the source of the issue.

 If your service is still not working as it should:

-Please leave everything unplugged, except for one handset and contact Service Difficulties & Faults on 13 13 44 (Open 24/7).
+Please leave everything unplugged, except for one handset and contact Service Difficulties & Faults on this contact number.
 Calls to this number from an Optus Mobile Phone service are not timed.

 Please note: We may ask you to repeat some of these troubleshooting steps while we check for any network related issues / responses to these steps.